Skip to main content

 Where the rules are stricter

-Recording laws vary by country — and often by state or province within a country.
-Some places require everyone on the call to agree before recording starts (often called "all-party" or "two-party" consent); others only require one person, usually you ("one-party consent").
-A growing number of jurisdictions also have specific rules around AI transcription, how long recordings and transcripts can be kept, and who they can be shared with.
+Recording laws vary by country and often by state or province.
+Some places require everyone to agree before recording starts ("all-party" or "two-party" consent); others only require one person, usually you ("one-party consent").
+Many jurisdictions also have specific rules around AI transcription, retention, sharing, and the recorded person's right to access or delete.

 United States